raganwald/raganwald.github.com/_posts/2023-01-10-ncrypt-lite.md

 # 2. The Secure Message Authentication Code

-The Secure Message Authentication Code ("SMAC") is a modification of the Secure Hash Algorithm ("SHA") [1].
-SHA is an 80 round hash which securely compresses a 512 bit value to a 160 bit result.
+The Secure Message Authentication Code ("SMAC") is a modification of the Secure Hash Algorithm ("SHA").[^1] SHA is an 80 round hash which securely compresses a 512 bit value to a 160 bit result.
 It is conjectured that:

 Given any message, 2^160 operations are required to discover another message which generates the same hash result.
 2^80 operations are required to find any two messages which generate the same hash value.